How to request a specific e-ID

 - An HTTP header named

-- The URL-path contains an encoded e-ID method value
+- URL path segment with encoded e-ID method value

 Can’t make any of the options work for you?